debabratapatra/ngtreegrid/README.md

     * **delete_class(Optional):** Icon class for Delete icon.
 Font Awesome class can be given.
     * **save_class(Optional):** Icon class for Save icon.
 Font Awesome class can be given.
     * **cancel_class(Optional):** Icon class for Cancel icon.
 Font Awesome class can be given.
-6. **columns(Optional):** It is an object.
+6. **columns(Optional):** It is an Array.
 If not provided all keys of the data Array will be used as Column Headers.
 Please find the description below.
     * **name:** key of the column
     * **header:** Header of the column that will be displayed in the table
     * **width:** Width of the column